Skip to Main Content

 </a>

-Inside that, we add a <span> that will have the text content of the element, as well as apply the padding that we desire for our button/link.
+Inside this, we add a <span> element that contains the text content of the element, along with the desired padding for our button or link.

 Adding the Gradient

-We apply the gradient to the interactive element with the fake border.
+We apply the gradient to the interactive element with the faux border.

 <a href="#" class="inline-block bg-white from-pink-500 via-red-500 to-yellow-500 p-0.5">